lyz-code/blue-book/docs/coding/python/docstrings.md

     (because this would paradoxically make behavior under violation of the API part of the API).

+# Automatic documentation generation

+Use the [mkdocstrings](mkdocstrings.md) plugin to automatically generate the documentation.

 # References

 * [Real Python post on docstrings by James Mertz](https://realpython.com/documenting-python-code/)